 - Increased water resistance

-As seen, the benefits mentioned are actually from the architectural shingles being made from fiberglass with ceramic coated in minerals.
-Comparatively to the most popular roofing options, architectural shingles are tough and take on more punishment than the general selection.
-When you want architectural shingles installed on your home, call 817-277-3131 today to schedule an appointment with the roofers at Frazier Roofing & Guttering Co., Inc..
+The benefits offered from architectural shingles actually come them being made of fiberglass with ceramic coated in minerals.
+Compared to other popular roofing options, architectural shingles are tougher and take on more punishment.
+If you want architectural shingles installed on your home, call (817) 677-6664 today to schedule an appointment with the roofers at Frazier Roofing & Guttering Co., Inc.

-Being that it is an affordable option, asphalt shingles are tough in their own right and cheaper than architectural.
-However, they are by no means better only winning in terms of price when compared to the architectural shingle.
-Furthermore, the former does not grant the homeowner with options to detail their roof or have a smoother-looking appearance.
-Whereas architectural shingles offer a far better look to them thanks to their make up and can be made to appear organic or patterned.
-While they may weigh more than asphalt, this benefits the roof they are installed upon and the more expensive option appears to be catching up to the asphalt shingle in the market.
+Being that it is an affordable option, asphalt shingles are tough in their own right and cheaper than architecture.
+However, they are by no means better, only winning in terms of price when compared to the architectural shingle.
+Furthermore, the asphalt shingles does not grant the homeowner with options to detail their roof or have a smoother-looking appearance.
+Whereas architectural shingles offer a far better look to them thanks to their makeup and can be made to appear organic or patterned.

-One specific benefit that may sway homeowners to get architectural shingles over other options like asphalt and wood is the easy installation of the asphalt shingles onto a roof.
-It’s surmised that with asphalt particularly, much of the price tends to be from the labor it takes to professionally put them on a homeowner’s roof.
-Architectural shingles, by comparison, are much easier to install and actually save the homeowner money in that regard comparatively.
-The reason they are expensive to a larger degree is due to their design and makeup.
+One specific benefit that may sway homeowners to get architectural shingles over other options like asphalt and wood is the ease of installation.
+It’s surmised that with asphalt particularly, much of the price tends to come from the labor it takes to professionally put them on a homeowner’s roof.
+Architectural shingles, by comparison, are much easier to install and actually save the homeowner money in that regard.